luikore/magan/readme.md

     a1 = \s*
     a2 = "\n"

 What's the difference between the two?
 Well, the first can parse `" \n "` but the second fails at invoking `a2` at end of the string!
 This is a feature, not a bug (I hope).
-Qualifiers on literals makes the whole literal chain greedy and may do several backtracks to approach a longest match for the whole chain.
-If you don't want the greedy behavior for the literal chain, you can wrap parens around elements like this:
+Qualifiers on literals makes the whole literal chain greedy and may do several backtracks to approach a longest match for the big picture.
+The *big-picture greedness* is the nature of NFA-based regular expression engines and makes many patterns easier to compose while can sometimes cause unexpected performance problems (for your information, Onigmo has atomic groups `(?>)` for the fix).

+If you use PEG a lot, you already know the difference: the "greedness" expressed in PEG papers are usually only loyal to the atomic element before the qualifier, not the whole literal chain, it's *selfish*, not *cliquism*.
+If you need to defeature the *big-picture greedness*, just wrap parens around elements like this:

     a = (\s*) "\n" (\s*)

-Then it behaves the same as the second one: it never succeeds.
+Then it behaves the same as the second one --- it never succeeds.

 # License